‘We’ll fight together:’ Curbside service keeping restaurants afloat amid coronavirus shutdown

 "It's been great," Van Rite said.
 "I feel like we'll fight together and get through all this and hope for a better future."

 Social distancing is also being practiced when customers pick up their orders.
-That includes a curbside pickup area where customers can wait until their food is ready.
+This includes being spaced out inside, or using a curbside pickup area outside, where customers can wait until their food is ready.